SteveTheGamemaker/GMGym/docs.md

     - `move`: Indicates acceleration (1), deceleration (-1), or coasting (0).
     - `turn`:  Indicates the direction and degree of turning, with -1 for left and 1 for right.
     - `onRoad`: A boolean flag indicating whether the car is currently on the track (1) or off-track (0).
     - `maxsensordistance`: "The max sensor distance should be roughly the size of the longest line you could possibly travel on your track".
+This is used for normalization.
     - `checks`:  The number of checkpoints successfully collected.

 - **Movement Mechanics:**